abezuglov/bigdatabook/chapters/mapreduce_chapter.md

 50 1
 ```
 This means that the text contains 1234 one char long words, 22100 two character long words, etc.
-2. You work for a social network and you deal with a file containing users with a list of friends.
-Suppose users are: A,B,C, and D. Then the file format can be as follows:
+2. You work for a social network where you deal with a file containing users with a list of friends.
+Suppose the users are: A,B,C, and D. Then the file format can be as follows:
 ```
 A [B,C,D,E]
 B [A,D,E]